zeyame/BookTracker/README.md

    SECURITY_JWT_EXPIRATION_TIME=1800000
    ```

    You can use any values for the database configuration.
-The remainining values in the file MUST remain the same.
+The remaining values in the file MUST remain the same.

 2. **Build and Run**:
    Execute the following commands in your terminal: